Content

 Contract Certification Forms

 The following certification forms must be included with all solicitations, contracts, and/or renewal agreements as described below.
-The forms must be signed by each bidder/contractor as indicated.
+The forms must be signed by each offeror/contractor as indicated.

 Contracting Diversification